 Media streams may be of the following types: video, audio, text or metadata.

 A source system may declare additional metadata in the namespace of the source system.

+The FLUS source may query for a media processing function to fulfil the required action through standardized interfaces, e.g., [17].